rothlab/variant-effect-predictor-assessment/README.md

 In addition, a `pval.csv` is created in the root folder containing all pairwise predictor comparisons.
 The `pval.csv` included in this repository was generated from the benchmark described in the manuscript.

-## Output

-All output should be stored in the `output` folder.

-In addition, a `pval.csv` is created in the root folder containing all pairwise predictor comparisons.
-The `pval.csv` included in this repository was generated from the benchmark described in the manuscript.

 ## Contact us

 If you have any feedback, suggestions or questions, please reach out via [email](mailto:kvn.kuang@mail.utoronto.ca) or open an issue on github.